Story

 national park map

-Woodrow Wilson established the National Park Service in 1916 with a mission to "conserve the scenery and the natural and historic objects and wildlife" across the U.S.
+Woodrow Wilson established the National Park Service in 1916 with a mission to "conserve the scenery and the natural and historic objects and wildlife" across the United States.

 One of this century’s profound cultural transformations began in the 1960s, when ecological thought took hold and fostered a new seriousness toward earth stewardship.
 But what happened then was really a transition.
 Present-day environmentalism represents an elaboration of core ideas developed far earlier by American conservationists, especially the seminal concepts and plans of the two Presidents Roosevelt and their allies.
 They prepared the way so that Americans later confronted by increasing threats to earth’s ecosystems could erect a sophisticated superstructure on ramparts already standing.